richardbadman/Shift-API/readme.md

 ./run.sh
 ```

-The application will run a postgres container, and build the application and run it on another.
+The application will run a Postgres container, and build the application and run it on another.
 The application will take approximately 5 minutes to build.
 So sit back and relax and have a beer :beer:.

 Once the application has built, it can be viewed via http://localhost:8080/